villa renovation

 Key Renovation Areas

-• Energy Efficiency: Improved insulation, installed double glazing, and replaced the heating system.
+• Insulation, double glazing, new heating system.

 Outcome